0x80/shreditor/notes/this needs work.md

 # This need work

+## Transfer EEPROM to device crash
+The midi outlet or data accessed from the transfer queue function results in a crash.
+I used to successfully use RtMidi directly, but removed that library because of clash with regular Max objects.
+Now all midi streams through inlets/outlets and is handled by Max standard midi objects.

+I'm leaving it for now since it's not a crucial feature.
+Maybe we should just remove threading all together.
+See below.

 ## Threading

 I used a seperate thread to output the sysex bulk data to the device.
 I don't think this is really neccecary and it complicates things massively so in the future we should get rid of it.